deck1984-alt/adhdfocus-lab/README.md

 4. Start the challenge.
 5. Solve the puzzle in the browser.

+## API key and advanced pages

+This project includes optional API-powered flows for advanced users.

+- `soduko-identify.html` handles puzzle digitization from images.
+- `qr-generator.html` generates shareable links and QR codes from puzzle data.
+- `index.html` currently routes to the image import page, while the QR generator page can be opened directly.

+Users who enable these features may need to provide their own API key for local use.

+## Support files

+- `identify-prompt.js` stores the prompt used for the image import / OCR flow.
+- `api-key.js` stores local or personal API settings for optional API-powered features.

 ## About me

 I'm a returning developer building practical open-source tools with simple, low-friction workflows.